Gretgor/Gretgor/README.md

 - 👀 I’m interested in theoretical and applied computer science.
 - 🌱 I’m currently learning Python, Data Science, and Optimization.
 - 💞️ I’m looking to collaborate on maybe something in the future idk.
 - 📫 How to reach me?
-I dunno, just DM me.
+Send me DMs on GitHub itself.

 <!---
 Gretgor/Gretgor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.